CodeConstruct/nvme-mi-dev/README.md

 As the NVMe specifications largely relate to hardware specifications and implementations, the model needs some input to customise it to the vendor.
-The following environment variables should be set at build time:
+The following environment variables can be used at build time:

 - `NVME_MI_DEV_IEEE_OUI`